 Many of our products are designed to interoperate with cellular networks and mobile devices using Wi-Fi technology.
 These networks and devices have varied and complex specifications.
 As a result, we must ensure that our products interoperate effectively with these existing and planned networks and devices.
 To meet these requirements, we must continue development and testing efforts that require significant capital and employee resources.
 We may not accomplish these development efforts quickly or cost-effectively, or at all.
 If our products do not interoperate effectively, orders for our products could be delayed or cancelled, which would harm our revenue, operating results and reputation, potentially resulting in the loss of existing and potential end customers.
 The failure of our products to interoperate effectively with cellular networks or mobile devices may result in significant warranty, support and repair costs, divert the attention of our engineering personnel from our product development efforts and cause significant customer relations problems.
 In addition, our end customers may require our products to comply with new and rapidly evolving security or other certifications and standards.
-If our products are late in achieving or fail to achieve compliance with these certifications and standards, such end customers may not purchase our products, which would harm our business, operating results, financial condition and cash flows.
+If our products are late in achieving or fail to achieve compliance with these certifications and standards, or our competitors first achieve compliance with these certifications and standards, or our products first achieve compliance with these certifications and standards, or preating results, financial condition and cash flows.